chigozienri/tahquitz/README.md

 I have also posted single pages for the individual climbs as images on mountainproject, but those may become outdated as I make improvements.

+You can buy it as a printed book [at lulu.com](http://www.lulu.com/spotlight/benjamin_crowell).

 I have a separate repository for photos and photo topos in color: http://github.com/bcrowell/tahquitz_photography .